Marnie Freer Principal

-Mrs. Freer has comprehensive experience in the management of Environmental, Health and Safety data.
+Ms. Freer has extensive experience in the management of Environmental, Health and Safety data.
 Selected projects include:

-- Administration of the LEHDER Environmental Information Management Service (LEIMS) database.
+- Implementation and administration of the LEHDER Environmental Information Management Service (LEIMS) database.
 LEIMS is a service which consists of a consolidated custom data management system, an open database structure and a graphical interface for data interpretation and communication.
-It is used to manage air emission data to facilitate the preparation of NPRI, regulatory reports and ECA Application data.
+It is used to manage air emission data to support the preparation of Emission Summary and Dispersion Modeling Reports and to facilitate the preparation of NPRI, regulatory reports and ECA Application data.

 Hazardous Materials Management

-- Managed an MSDS creation project for an international pharmaceutical company.
-This included the generation of 2500 product MSDSs and population and management of the corporate database system.
+- Managed an SDS creation project for an international pharmaceutical company.
+This included the generation of 2500 product SDSs and population and management of the corporate database system.
 Liaised with international facility contacts and coordinated the LEHDER creation team.

-- Implemented an MSDS database system for a North American chemical manufacturing corporation.
-This included design and code creation for algorithms to satisfy Canadian, American, and European regulations and production of product and intermediate MSDSs.
+- Implemented an SDS database system for a North American chemical manufacturing corporation.
+This included design and code creation for algorithms to satisfy Canadian, American, and European regulations and production of product and intermediate SDSs.